-Working with cacao as a teacher plant in cacao ceremonies has permeated to the Western World from South America.
+Working with cacao as a teacher-plant in cacao ceremony has permeated to the Western World from South America.
 Along with that, many different ways to work with this plant have come through.
-Theres no right or wrong way as long as intention is set to create space for this plant to work through you.
-I would like to provide guidance on the ways that have been beneficial in my practice.
+There’s no right or wrong way as long as intention is set to create space for this plant to work through you.
+I will provide basic guidance on the ways that have been beneficial in my practice.

 I will break the ways that I work with cacao into two broad categories: casual/daily practice and more focused/ceremonial practice.